A selection of projects we have been working on in the last few years

 Official Collateral Event of the 55.
 International Art Exhibition – la Biennale di Venezia at Spazio Lightbox

-The exhibition, presented by Chung Hyung-Min, director of the National Museum of Contemporary Art Korea, and curated by Chu-young Lee, brings together on a truly fantastic journey the most significant contemporary Korean artists, who reinterpret and transform the evocative, period room of Spazio Lightbox into a dream scenery.
+The exhibition, presented by Chung Hyung-Min, director of the National Museum of Contemporary Art Korea, and curated by Chu-young Lee, brought together on a truly fantastic journey the most significant contemporary Korean artists, who reinterpret and transform the evocative, period room of Spazio Lightbox into a dream scenery.
 The works on display covers different media and include installations, sculptures, videos, paintings and photos realized by 16 artists.

 Official Collateral Event of the 55.
 International Art Exhibition – la Biennale di Venezia at Magazzini del Sale, Zattere